Pope Pius V: Early life

-Antonio Ghislieri was born 17 January 1504 in Bosco in the Duchy of Milan (now Bosco Marengo in the province of Alessandria, Piedmont), Italy.
+Antonio Ghislieri was born 17 January 1504, to Paolo Ghislieri and Domenica Augeri, in Bosco in the Duchy of Milan (now Bosco Marengo in the province of Alessandria, Piedmont), Italy.
 At the age of fourteen he entered the Dominican Order, taking the name Michele, passing from the monastery of Voghera to that of Vigevano, and thence to Bologna.
 Ordained a priest at Genoa in 1528, he was sent by his order to Pavia, where he lectured for sixteen years.
 At Parma he advanced thirty propositions in support of the papacy and against Protestantism.

 He became master of novices and was on several occasions elected prior of more than one Dominican priory.
 During a time of great moral laxity, he insisted on discipline, and strove to develop the practice of the monastic virtues.
 He fasted, did penance, passed long hours of the night in meditation and prayer, traveled on foot without a cloak in deep silence, or only speaking to his companions of the things of God.
 As his reformist zeal provoked resentment, he was compelled to return to Rome in 1550, where, after having been employed in several inquisitorial missions, he was appointed to the commissariat of the Holy Office.

 In 1556 he was made Bishop of Sutri by Pope Paul IV and was selected as inquisitor of the faith in Milan and Lombardy.
 In 1557 he was made a cardinal and named inquisitor general for all Christendom.
 His defense of Bartolomé Carranza, Archbishop of Toledo, who had been suspected of heresy by the Spanish Inquisition, earned him a reprimand from the pope.

 Under Pope Pius IV (1559–65) he became Bishop of Mondovì in Piedmont.
 Frequently called to Rome, he displayed his unflinching zeal in all the questions on which he was consulted.
-Thus he offered opposition to Pius IV when the latter wished to make Ferdinand de' Medici, then only thirteen years old, a Cardinal.
+Thus he offered opposition to Pius IV when the latter wished to make Ferdinand de' Medici, then only thirteen years old, a cardinal.
 His opposition to the pontiff led to his dismissal from the palace and limits being placed on his authority as inquisitor.